160th Camp Nelson Anniversary Commemoration

 Library of Congress and University of Kentucky

-Join the NPS for special programs this fall and winter at Camp Nelson National Monument!
-The calendar features a diverse array of events, including the 5th Annual Winter Lecture Series starting in January 2026.
+Join the NPS for special programs this spring and summer at Camp Nelson National Monument!
+The calendar features a diverse array of events, featuring the 2nd Annual Freedom Day Festival and 4th Annual Summer Ranger Series, and the conflusion of the 160th Anniversary of Camp Nelson (1866).

 All events are free and open to the public.